wences-sanchez/Knowledge-Base/pages/The Presentation Tier (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- The presentation tier will be a web #space
+	- The presentation tier will be a web #ñspace
 	- -